How to Meal Plan on a Budget

 • Lunch: Leftovers or “Get Creative in the Kitchen” (using what’s left in the fridge).

-• Dinner: Breakfast for dinner (eggs, toast, sausage, or a frittata).
+• Dinner: Breakfast for dinner (eggs, toast, sausage, or a frittata in a cast iron skillet).

 Saturday, April 5 (Pizza Night)